 The museum is made up of a range of collections.
 Upon entering the massive rotunda of the museum, the two exhibits to the right and left are set center stage.
 On the right, there’s Beerology.
 Enticing to avid beer lovers and budding chemists, the exhibit showcases thousands of years of world beer history dating back to the early civilizations.
 Check out ancient artifacts of Inca kings and Amazon headhunters and learn the distinctive connections between ancient cities and craft brewing.
 To the left, you’ll find the Monsters exhibit.
 Turning night fright into international cultural legends, myths and creatures daily, this exhibit provides an interactive space to unleash your imagination.
 Learn truths of monsters and legends, explore the habitats of international monsters and their lure, find the healing powers of a unicorn and the smells of a Sasquatch, and learn of the moon cycles of a werewolf.
 A new exhibit (that requires an extra fee) is the Cannibalism: Myth and Reality exhibit.
 Suggested for 10 years of age and up, this family friendly exhibit goes beyond the ick-factor and showcases the choice of cannibalism in a very different light than what first comes to mind.
 Learn empathy, step into someone else’s shoes and see just what could push a person to the edge of this choice.
 Other exhibits focus on the Mayan culture, the Kumeyaay (Native Californians) and the origins of race and history of racism in America.

 The Museum of Man is situated in Balboa Park.
 In the park alone, there are many family friendly things to do.
 Watch a game of lawn bowls, take in a free concert at the Spreckels Organ Pavilion or sign up for a drum lesson at the World Beats Cultural Center.
-Spend the day at the San Diego Zoo with animal friends from all over the world including koalas and pandas.
+Spend the day at the San Diego Zoo with animal friends from all over the world including koalas.
 Interested in branching out of the park?
 There’s much to choose and see in San Diego.
 Check out Hillcrest’s restaurant scene of quirky and unique cafes.
 Run over to North Park for a night out on Adams Avenue hitting the pubs, bars and breweries all with their own individuality.
 Or head downtown to check out all that the heart of the city has to offer.
 In spring and Summer, take in a baseball game with San Diego’s own major league baseball team, the San Diego Padres.
 In January, check out the Travel and Adventure show and in December check out the holiday lights all over town.
 If you’re traveling by car, head to the coast to dip your toes in the Pacific and let your spirits soar across the sand.
 Take a visit to Coronado Island’s Hotel del Coronado or watch the sunset at Ocean Beach’s pier.
 Hike the hills of Torrey Pines Natural Reserve or visit with the seals at La Jolla Cove.
 San Diego has heaps to enjoy – take advantage of it all.